sanskrit/raw_etexts_english/blogs/manasataramgini/2009-05-25_a-note-on-govinda-a-medieval-chemist-and-physician-from-south-india.md

 +++
-title = "A note on govinda, a medieval chemist and physician from Southxa0India"
+title = "A note on govinda, a medieval chemist and physician from South India"

 +++
 Years ago while examining the sarva-darshana-saMgraha it became clear